davidorban/netsocbook/en/BitGadaa.md

 ----

-The author, Naol Duga, can be reached at <naol@gmx.com>.
+The author can be reached via mail at <naol@gmx.com>.